davidzwfu/web3-arkane-provider/README.md

 }
 ```

-`clientId` - The Client ID is used to connect with Venly.
-See [here](https://docs.venly.io/widget/deep-dive/authentication#client-id) for more information.
+`clientId` - The Client ID used to connect with Venly.
+More information can be found [here](https://docs.venly.io/widget/deep-dive/authentication#client-id).

 `environment` - The environment to which you want to connect, possible values are `staging` and `production` (default).
 Default set to `production`.